danielfloresd/bootcamp-coding-quiz/README.md

 ## Description

-This project aims to implement a timed quiz web application where students can take practice JavaScript coding quizes.
+This project aims to implement a timed quiz web application where students can take practice HTML.CSS or JavaScript coding quizzes.
 This application has the following features:
 * Multiple quiz subjects (HTML/CSS/JavaScript).
 * Difficutly levels.
 * Max time per quiz depending on difficulty level.